openedx/XBlock/doc/guide/xblock.rst

 more complicated logic for default field values, consider one of the following
 alternatives:

+- Use ``xblock.fields.UNIQUE_ID`` if you want the field to default to a unique string value.
 - Use a lazy property decorator, so that when you first access an attribute, a function will be called to set that attribute.
 - Call the default-field-value logic in the view, instead of in ``init``.